Back to blog

 Compare admission requirements

-Not all universities have the same admission criteria.
+Not all universities have the same requirements.

-Typical requirements:
+Typical criteria:

-• school leaving certificate or bachelor's degree
+• school-leaving certificate or bachelor's degree

 • language certificates

-• motivation letter
+• letters of motivation

-• recommendation letters
+• letters of recommendation

 Understand application systems